Five Little Peppers: Characters

 Ben (Ebenezer): The eldest of the five.
 Ben is an avid scholar but willingly puts aside schooling in favor of providing for the family.
-With his sister he manages the younger children and will sacrifice anything for them.
+He manages the younger children with his sister and will sacrifice anything for them.
 He is eleven at the start of The Five Little Peppers and How They Grew.

 Polly (Mary): The elder Pepper girl, aged 10 at the start of The Five Little Peppers and How They Grew.
 Polly is a busy, bright, cheerful girl who makes the family's life as happy as possible.
 She loves music, flowers, and her baby sister with equal passion.

 Joel: The middle Pepper, the middle boy, the most active.
 He is 8 in The Five Little Peppers and How They Grew.
 Joel is an enthusiastic sportsman who loves treats, parties, and entertainment.
-He is the most troublesome, often getting himself into mischief or causing the others grief with the things he says.
+He is the most troublesome, often getting himself into mischief or causing others grief with the things he says.
 He settles down somewhat in college and becomes active in a student church group.

 Davie (David): The youngest boy and the quietest sibling.
 Davie allows the world to go on around him as he calmly absorbs the family's doings.
 An obedient student, he's equally willing to give up anything to make Joel or Ben happy.
 Somewhat of a dandy in late adolescence, he is teasingly nicknamed "Davina" by other students.

 Phronsie (Sophronia): The baby and pet of the family.
 The series opens with Phronsie as a wide-eyed blonde three-year-old who sees the good in nearly everyone and is anxious to aid anyone in need.
 She calls her dolls, Baby and Seraphina, her children and treats them as such.
-She is especially devoted to Polly and Mr. King.
+She is especially devoted to Polly and Mr. King, whom she calls "poor sick man."